top of page

 Participation Includes:

-No congregation survey is included in this process.
+No congregation member survey is included in this process.

 If necessary, a short confidential leadership survey may be deployed to identify informal or unwritten operating practices.